 Snake Plant Propagation In Water

 Welcome to our guide to snake plant propagation in water.
-Snake plant (a.k.a. dracaena trifasciata, previously known as sansevieria trifasciata before it was re-classified), it is a really popular succulent and it often surprises people that it can be rooted and grown in water, we cover all you need to know…
+Snake plant (a.k.a. mother in laws tongue, a.k.a. dracaena trifasciata, previously known as sansevieria trifasciata before it was re-classified), it is a really popular succulent and it often surprises people that it can be rooted and grown in water, we cover all you need to know…

 How To Propagate Snake Plant In Water

-To propagate a snake plant in water, follow these steps:
+Follow these steps to propagate a snake plant in water,

-- Take a cutting of one for the ‘blades’ from a snake plant.
+Take a cutting of one of the ‘blades’ from the snake plant.

-- Put it in a jar of filtered tap water the same way up it was on the plant.
+Put it in a jar of filtered tap water the same way up it was on the plant.
+You might need a really small cup or jar to stop the cuttings falling over.

 See also: our snake plant category page, can snake plants live outside?, Snake Plant Care, Propagation of Snake Plants, Watering Succulents, Propagating Succulents In Water.